Classes

 rryan@saintmarys.us

-Jacob Bridy, Sixth Grade TeacherSixth grade is a very exciting grade where students begin to experience new and challenging opportunities.
-In sixth grade, students are safeties for the kindergarten class.
+Jacob Bridy, Sixth Grade TeacherSixth grade is a very exciting time where students begin to experience new and challenging opportunities.
+Students are safeties for the kindergarten class, which teaches them responsibility.
 This is also the first year that students can be invited to join the National Junior Honors Society.
 A major theme in sixth grade is exploration of new responsibilities and the curriculum.
-In social studies, we study World culture and history while in science we explore our Earth, solar system, and all the wonders it contains.
+In social studies, we study World culture and history, culminating in our Model UN project, while in science we explore our Earth, its atmosphere, and the solar system.

 Jacob Bridy